datzmyboy/simulated_data1/README.md

 # Simulated Excel Data Analyst Case Study

-After applying for entry-level data analyst roles, I realized that most companies in my area prioritize strong Excel skills for junior positions, even before Python or SQL.
-To address this gap, I decided to create a simulated case study based on real job descriptions for entry-level data analyst roles.
-I used these job requirements as a reference and prompted AI to act as a manager, assigning realistic tasks while I assumed the role of the data analyst.
-This project demonstrates how I approach data validation, Excel-based analysis, reporting, and business insights in a practical, job-relevant context.
+After applying for entry-level data analyst roles, I realized that most companies in my area prioritize strong Excel skills for junior positions, often even before Python or SQL.
+To address this gap, I created a simulated Excel data analyst case study based on real job descriptions for entry-level roles.

-Below are the task requirements generated based on entry-level data analyst job descriptions, which I followed to complete this case study.
+I used these job requirements as a reference and prompted AI to act as a manager by generating realistic task requirements, similar to how assignments are given in a real work environment.
+I then independently completed all data validation, Excel-based analysis, reporting, and interpretation using the provided dataset.

+This project demonstrates my approach to data quality checks, business logic implementation using Excel formulas, pivot table analysis, and translating data findings into meaningful business insights.
+The tasks listed below simulate real-world analyst responsibilities, while all calculations, analysis, and conclusions reflect my own work and understanding of the data.

 # Task 1: Data Validation & Internal Control